Flex sensor: Applications

 Flex sensors are used in wide areas of research from computer interfaces, rehabilitation, security systems and even music interfaces.
 It is also famous among students and hobbyists.

 Human Machine Interface devices

-A dataglove is human-computer interaction device that is made possible by flex sensors.
+A dataglove is a human-computer interaction device that is made possible by flex sensors.
 Deflections of a dataglove are measured via its flex sensors embedded in the glove.

 Rehabilitation Research

 In rehabilitation research, wired gloves or datagloves are used to record joint movement.

 Security Systems

 Movement of doors is monitored by placing the sensor at the hinge.
 Also, damage to metal structures can be identified using the sensor.